mario-areias/blog/content/post/attack-trees.md

 ## When to run a session

 When a big business feature is about to start to be implemented.
 This is intentionally a generic answer.
 Some companies call those features Epics, others just group them as stories.
 Regardless what they are called, threat models only make sense for not so simple features and not so complex too.
 A bug fix or change on the UI will hardly be of significance from a threat model perspective.
 Adding 2FA to your application definitely is!
-Get all your services on prem and migrate them to the cloud is too complex for one session!
+Get all your services on prem and migrate them to the cloud is too complex for one session.
 Break that up and make multiple sessions instead.

 It is really hard to define a size here, it is very contextual based.
 However, after running one or two sessions will be easy to identify the ideal size of a feature to be threat modeled.
 Also, make sure you run that BEFORE any code is written but AFTER some architecture has been decided.
 It is a sweet spot where is easy to change architecture if any risks are identified and not too early where the architecture is likely to change a lot.